Is Poland expensive? Maybe not, but these things definitely are!

-Warsaw is nowadays more expensive than Brussels or Berlin, even though Germany has a per capita income almost 4 times larger than Poland.
+Warsaw is nowadays more expensive than Brussels or Berlin (which, on the other hand, is not as safe as Warsaw), even though Germany has a per capita income almost 4 times larger than Poland.
 While food and leisure are the affordable part of the cost of living in Warsaw, an average land price per square meter of almost 5000 dollars imposes a heavy burden on the habitation costs, making the capital an exception in the otherwise affordable cost of living in Poland.

 What about your perception of cost of living in Poland?

 How do these costs compare to your city?
 I am curious to read it, so let me know in the comment section.
 Cheers!

 If you are planning to move abroad, check this article with a list of 5 books to read before moving to another country.
 And if your idea is to be an entrepreneur overseas, there is a list of essential books I wish I read before opening my company far from home.